googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ### Acceptance Tests

 The acceptance tests (a.k.a. integration tests) ensure that the library works correctly against the live service API.
-To configure your Google Cloud project, see [Set up environment](#set-up-environment) above.
+To configure your Google Cloud project, see [Acceptance tests setup](#acceptance-tests-setup) above.

 **Warning: You may incur charges while running the acceptance tests against your Google Cloud project.**